Hohner Pianet: Pianet T

 Pianet T electro-mechanical system output.

-The Pianet T introduced a very innovative electro-mechanical system where by vibrating reeds are plucked by plastic suction pads (patented by NASA).
+The Pianet T introduced a very innovative electro-mechanical system where vibrating reeds are plucked by plastic suction pads (patented by NASA).
 The Pianet T does not require electrical power.
 The vibrations are converted into electrical energy via an electro-magnetic pick-up.
 The reeds immediately become damped on release of the keys.

 Pianet T passive electro-mechanical system.

 The Pianet T has a rectangular case profile with rounded corners and a hinged integral lid with central handle.
 With the lid latched closed the instrument forms its own carry case.
 The body of the case is covered with black vinyl leathercloth and the ends are padded with vinyl-skinned urethane foam.
 There are no legs supplied as standard.
 An optional stand can be fixed to threaded mounting points on the ends of the case.
 The keys are injection-moulded plastic over pressed metal frames.
 The words 'Pianet T' are screen printed in silver on the rear of the case and on the inside surface of the lid.